Jenkins integration

 Define the HTTP Proxy Configuration

-• If the OpenText Core Software Delivery Platform server is located outside of the Jenkins server's private network, define the proxy server's details to enable Jenkins to communicate with OpenText Core Software Delivery Platform.
+• If the OpenText Core SDP server is located outside of the Jenkins server's private network: Define the proxy server's details to enable Jenkins to communicate with OpenText Core SDP.

-Note: In this case, you may still need the proxy server details defined to enable Jenkins to access other external resources, such as Git.
+Note: You might still need the proxy server details defined to enable Jenkins to access other external resources, such as Git.

 Click the Advanced button beneath the HTTP Proxy Configuration details.
-Enter OpenText Core Software Delivery Platform's URL using its Fully Qualified Domain Name (FQDN), and click Test URL.
+Enter OpenText Core SDP's URL using its Fully Qualified Domain Name (FQDN), and click Test URL.

 Restart the Jenkins server Restarting is necessary for the plugin to use the new proxy settings.

-3. Decide which Jenkins user OpenText Core Software Delivery Platform should use to run jobs on the server.
+3. Decide which Jenkins user should be used to run jobs on the server.

 Caution: We recommend that you set this user’s permissions to the minimum required for this integration.
 The Jenkins user must have the following permissions:

-• Job Build: For working with OpenText Core Software Delivery Platform pipelines
+• Job Build: For working with OpenText Core SDP pipelines

 • Job Create, Delete, and Read: For UFT integration